HARPgroup/elfgen/README.md

 ```

 ### Plot flow-ecology relation and generate ELF model.
-* A user specifies a `quantile` for isolating the upper subset of the data.
-The breakpoint `breakpt` determined using one of the
+* A user specifies a `"quantile"` for isolating the upper subset of the data.
+The breakpoint `"breakpt"` determined using one of the
-	above methods is passed in. `yaxis_thresh` is used to customize the maximum y-axis limit. x-axis and y-axis plot labels can
+	above methods is passed in. `"yaxis_thresh"` is used to customize the maximum y-axis limit. x-axis and y-axis plot labels can
-	be specified using `xlabel` and `ylabel` respectively.
+	be specified using `"xlabel"` and `"ylabel"` respectively.

 ``` r